ENEZA-DSI/A-Machine-Learning-Approach-to-predict-COVID-19-Global-Patterns-for-Epidemiological-Insights/Methods/Methods.md

 ##### Correlation Analysis and Hypothesis Testing
 - *Correlation matrix showing pairwise correlation coefficients*

-We plotted a correlation heatmap with 23 variables, testing whether the correlations observed are statistically signifcant using *p* values.
-We used Pearson Correlation test that returns a correlation coefficient and a p value.
-The correlation coefficient shows how strong a relationship is while the *p* value shows whether the relationship is statistically significant and not due to chance.
+We plotted a correlation heatmap with 23 variables and tested the statistical significane of the relationships using earson corelation test.
+The correlation coefficient indicates the strength and direction of the relationship, while the *p* value shows whether the relationship is statistically significant and not due to chance.
 Our hypothesis in this case was:

   **Null hypothesis**: There is no linear correlation between the features and new cases and new deaths